timhughes/vagrant_ansible_okd4/README.md

 ## Prerequisites

-This walk-through makes a few assumptions.
-First of all you are going to need to have at least a trial version of Openshift to be able to access everything.
-Either contact you Red Hat representative and ask for a trial or you can sign up for a Red Hat Developer account at https://developers.redhat.com/

-The rest of the requirements are based on my working environment.
+This walkthrough is based on my working environment.

+- Fedora
 - Vagrant
 - vagrant-libvirt
 - Ansible

+There is no real dependency on Fedora as long as you have fairly recent versions of the other items.
 At the time of writing I was using Fedora 32 but this should work with minimal modifications on other Linux distributions.
 You will also need a lot of RAM as you are going to start up 8 virtual machines so the more RAM the better.
 If you less than 64GB then you may want to edit the amount allocated to each machine type in the `Vagrantfile`

 You will also need some way of accessing the dns inside the cluster.
 This can easily be done with NetworkManager and dnsmasq, an example of this is below.